tsimkins/agsci.atlas/agsci/atlas/api/documentation/README.md

 Lead Image
 ---------------

-Some items, specifically:

- * Article
- * Person

-contain a lead image and image caption.
+Items can contain a lead image and image caption.

 `<leadimage>` - Information on the Lead Image for the Article.